-Chapter 2 Format of the single customer view
+Chapter 2.
+Format of the single customer view

-Part 2.1 Scv file content and submission
+Part 2.1 SCV file content and submission

-- A bank must create an SCV file that contains all the information necessary to administer the deposit guarantee scheme, according to a data model prescribed by DNB, and designed in such a manner as to link the deposit information to the details of the depositors and, if applicable, their representatives. - 2.
+- 1. A bank must create an SCV file that contains all the information necessary to administer the deposit guarantee scheme, according to a data model prescribed by DNB, and designed in such a manner as to link the deposit information to the details of the depositors and, if applicable, their representatives. - 2.
 For each depositor, the SCV file must contain the following information as a minimum: - a.
 A unique identifier for each depositor; - b.
 Markers as referred to in Section 6(1)(a); - c.
 Markers as referred to in Section 6(2) and (3); - d.
 Customer category as referred to in Section 7(2)(a) - e.
-In the case of a natural person: - The initials or first names as stated in the identity document, birth name and date of birth; - 2.
-Address including country; - The national identification number or the fiscal identification number and issuing country, if natural persons have these; - 4.
-Vital status;
+In the case of a natural person: - 1.
+The initials and first names as registered in the identity document, the surname as registered in the identity document and the date of birth: - 2.
+Address including country;

-- f.
-In the case of a legal entity: - 1.
-Registered name; - 2.
-Registered place of business including country; - 3.
+- 3. The national identification number or the tax identification number and country of issue, if natural persons have such a number and it is permitted to use this number in record-keeping for the purposes of implementing the Dutch Deposit Guarantee Scheme; - 4.
+Vital status; - f.
+In the case of a legal entity: - Registered name; - Registered place of business including country; 2. - 3.
 Address including country; - 4.
-If registered in the Netherlands, the Chamber of Commerce number or RSIN; - If registered abroad, the fiscal identification number or the Chamber of Commerce number and the issuing country; - 6.
+If registered in the Netherlands, the Chamber of Commerce number or RSIN; - 5.
+If registered abroad, the fiscal identification number or the Chamber of Commerce number and the issuing country; - 6.
 Indication of whether it is a legal entity with legal personality or without legal personality; - 3.
 For each representative, the SCV file must contain the following information as a minimum: - a.
-A unique identifier for each representative: - b.
-Initials. birth name: - c.
-Date of birth, if known; - d.
-Address including country; - e.
-National identification number or fiscal identification number and issuing country, if representatives have these; - f.
+A unique identifier for each representative; - b.
+The initials and first names as registered in the identity document, the surname as registered in the identity document and the date of birth: - c.
+Address including country; - d.
+The national identification number or the tax identification number and country of issue, if available to representatives and if it is permitted to use this number in record-keeping for the purposes of implementing the Dutch Deposit Guarantee Scheme:

+- e.
 The type of authority conferred on the representative for each representation. - 4.
 For each deposit, the SCV file must contain the following information as a minimum: - a.
 A unique identifier for each deposit; - b.
 Markers as referred to in Section 6(1)(a); - c.
 The account number known to the depositor; - d.
 The name documented for the deposit; - e.
-A product name or description of the deposit as known to the depositor;

-- f.
-A categorisation of the type of deposit as referred to in Section 5(2); - g.
+A product name or description of the deposit as known to the depositor; - f.
+A categorisation of the type of deposit as referred to in Section 5(2); - q.
 Markers as referred to in Section 5(3); - h.
-Markers as referred to in Section 6(1)(b) to (g); - i.
-Markers as referred to in Section 6(4); - j.
-The currency in which the deposit is held; - k.
+Markers as referred to in Section 6(1)(b) to (l); - i.
+Markers as referred to in Section 6(4); - The currency in which the deposit is held; - k.
 The balance of the deposit; - I. The amount of interest accrued but not yet credited to the deposit; - m.
 The country where the deposit is held; - n.
 The number of depositors for the account and, if there is more than one depositor, the percentage entitlement if it is not proportional; - o.
-If this is the case, the fact that the deposit is held in another Member State while no branches are established in that Member State and, if this is the case, the Member State and the language chosen by the depositor at the time of account opening.
+If this is the case, the fact that the deposit is held in another Member State while no branches are established in that

+Member State and, if this is the case, the Member State and the language chosen by the depositor at the time of account opening.